Working in education and seeking private health insurance? You might want to consider Teachers Health Fund's range of policy options.

 - Extras cover claims.
 On-the-spot electronic claiming is offered by many providers for extras cover claims.
 All you have to do is swipe your card and then pay any remaining balance not covered by Teachers Health Fund.
 Where electronic claiming isn’t available you can claim online, via the Teachers Health Fund app, or by filling out and submitting a claim form in person, via email or by post.

 - Hospital cover claims.
 When it comes to your hospital bills, some hospitals will require you to pay your excess upon admission.
-The hospital will then, in most cases, send the remained of your bill directly to Teachers Health Fund.
+The hospital will then, in most cases, send the remainder of your bill directly to Teachers Health Fund.
 Payments can be made online or over the phone using credit card, debit card and BPAY.

 Get the Teachers Health Fund claims app